HM2021-BC/BC-Group7/README.md

-# Dice Game
+# Tamacoinchi

-DiceGame is a smart contract that allows users to participate in dice gambling without having to fear centralized authorities.
-Every transaction is written on the Ethereum blockchain, cutting out any kind of middle man.
+Tamacoinchi is a smart contract that allows users to raise their own virtual cute pet.
+Every transaction is written on the Ethereum blockchain.
+Feed, pet and raise your pet.
+But be careful: if you're pet starves to death, you have to ask a friend to revive it!

+Enjoy!

 ## Technologies